serradura/u-case/README.md

 end

 # Note:
-# There is a strict variation for Micro::Service::WithValidation
+# After requiring the validation mode, the
-# Use Micro::Service::Strict::Validation if do you want this behavior.
+# Micro::Service::Strict classes will inherit this new behavior.
 ```

 ### It's possible to compose pipelines with other pipelines?